thisismypassport/shrinko8/README.md

 You can configure how identifier renaming is done:

-* `--minify-safe-only` : A shortcut to do only safe renaming (equivalent to preserving all members and - if _ENV is used - all globals)
+* `--minify-safe-only` : Do only safe renaming (equivalent to preserving all table keys, and - if _ENV is used in the cart - all globals)
 * `--preserve` :  Equivalent to specifying `--preserve:` in the cart itself.
 Described [here](#preserving-identifiers-across-the-entire-cart).

-You can also generate a file telling you how the identifiers were renamed: (This can be useful for debugging and more)
+You can also generate a file telling you how the identifiers were renamed: (This can be useful for debugging)

 * `--rename-map <file>`

 ## Operation details

-* All comments, spaces and line breaks are removed, unless required.
+* All unnecessary comments, spaces and line breaks are removed.
 * Unnecessary tokens like parentheses and trailing commas are removed
 * Identifiers are renamed to be as short as possible
 * Tokens are made more consistent, to reduce compression ratio

 ## Pitfalls of full minification

-When using `--minify` without `--minify-safe-only`, Shrinko8 makes some default assumptions about your cart:
+When using `--minify` without `--minify-safe-only`, Shrinko8 makes - by default - some assumptions about your cart:

-* It doesn't mix identifiers and strings when indexing tables.
+* Your cart doesn't mix identifiers and strings when indexing tables or _ENV.
 (E.g. it doesn't access both `some_table.x` and `some_table["x"]`)
-* It does not use _ENV
+* Your cart does not use _ENV

-These assumptions allow it to rename identifiers used to index tables.
+These assumptions allow it to freely rename identifiers used to index tables.

 If these assumptions don't hold, the minified cart won't work properly, e.g: